0. Introduction

 All Department heads have identified risks for individual processes and controls are developed for all the identified risks.
 The risks and the issues are addressed with a view to

-The control actions are implemented considering potential impact on the conformity of products and services.
+The control actions are implemented considering the potential impact on the conformity of products and services.
 Actions taken to address the risks and issues are regularly monitored by MR & Department Heads for strict implementation.
-The risks, issues and the controls thereof are maintained as Documented Information by the department heads.
+The department heads maintain the risks, issues and controls thereof as Documented Information.
 Opportunities for achieving desired improvements are identified by the Department heads and implemented to the extent possible.
 The results of such implementations are reviewed and achieved improvements are assessed.
-XXX maintains a documented procedure (Risk Assessment and Management) to identify and control risk associated with impact on delivery and quality of product.
+XXX maintains a documented procedure (Risk Assessment and Management) to identify and control risks associated with impact on the delivery and quality of the product.
 The procedure identifies the techniques, tools and their application for risk identification, assessment, and mitigation.

 Risk assessment associated with product delivery includes: